Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 # Forms

-Form is used to collect data from user.
+Form is used to collect data from a user.
 Once in a while we use form to fill our information on a paper or on a website.
-Either to sign up, sign in or to apply for a job we fill different form fields to submit data to remote database.
+Either to sign up, sign in or to apply for a job we fill different form fields to submit our data to remote database.
 We encounter different form fields when we fill a form such as simple text, email, password, telephone, date, checkbox, radio button, option selection and text area field.
 Currently, HTML5 has provide quite a lot of field types.
-You may have
+You may have a look at the following available HTML5 input types.

 ```html
 <input type="text" />